outofmbufs/pidcontrol/README.md

 This will print 0.666 even though the control variable would otherwise normally be calculated to be "0" in this situation as the pv is equal to the (default) setpoint and only Kp is non-zero.

-Bashing `u` this early in the sequence is unlikely to be useful, but later in the sequence (i.e, in a `PH_compute_u` handler) `u` could be usefully modified.

-Given this hook point, here is a better way to implement "setpoint as a percent"that was shown with `PIDHookSetpointChange`.
-This modifier sets the `e` value, which is normally computed as:

-    e = setpoint - pv

-but this overrides it as shown, to allow the setpoint to be scaled up by 100 (i.e., expressed as a percent) in the attribute, but be treated as a value between 0 and 1 in the error term calculation:

-    class SetpointPercent(PIDModifier):
-        def PH_base_terms(self, event):
-            event.e = (event.pid.setpoint / 100) - event.pid.pv

-The underlying PIDPlus code only uses the setpoint in the `e` calculation, so by doing this calculation here the setpoint can be treated as scaled by 100.
+NOTE: Bashing `u` in a `PIDHookBaseTerms` does not prevent the framework from invoking the underlying calculations for `e`, `p`, `i`, or `d` (see pseudo-code earlier in this section and note that there is no test for `u`).
+In particular, the integration accumulation (for `i`) will still happen and the running derivative calculation will still be updated.
+See `PIDHookCalculateU` which is the more-common event to handle for overriding the `u` calculation.

 ### PIDHookModifyTerms (handler name: PH_modify_terms)

-This event occurs immediately after all the base terms are established, whether they were obtained by the built-in calculations or from values provided by `PH_base_terms` handlers.
+This event occurs immediately after all the base terms are established, whether they were obtained by the built-in calculations or from values provided by `PIDHookBaseTerms` handlers.

 READ-WRITE ATTRIBUTES:
 - `p` -- the current candidate (unweighted) proportional term value.
 NEVER None.